Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 _Collect all Magicite_

 Defeating all 8 dragons will grant the Crusader magicite.
 If all other magicite have been obtained, this achievement will unlock.

+⚠️ Remember to send Group 1 to the left at the fork when all 3 switches are pressed.

 **![image](https://user-images.githubusercontent.com/120497130/223577054-b3726833-1a20-4381-9130-91608449f01f.png)
 [Goddess of Darkness (10)](https://retroachievements.org/achievement/6000)**